Marvin Olasky: Editing philosophy and practice

-Olasky described World as a magazine that “tries to be salt, not sugar.
-We like to report good news but don’t make it sticky-sweet.
-We also report bad news because Christ’s grace becomes most meaningful when we’re most aware of sin.
-We want to be tough-minded but warmhearted.”
+Olasky described World as a magazine that "tries to be salt, not sugar.
+We like to report good news but don't make it sticky-sweet.
+We also report bad news because Christ’s grace becomes most meaningful when we're most aware of sin.
+We want to be tough-minded but warmhearted."
 In practice, that meant criticizing liberal policies but also corporate welfare and supporting challenging, personal, and spiritual help to the poor.

-Although Olasky had been an informal advisor to George W. Bush, as an editor, he made sure World stayed aloof from the Bush administration: One headline read, "Our pork: How Christian groups are joining the Washington feeding frenzy."
-The magazine also exposed evangelical leaders who used ghostwriters without acknowledging them, pastors who were silent about abortion, Christian counselors who preferred psychobabble to the Bible, and Washington insiders who tried to manipulate evangelicals.

 Olasky instituted a Daniel of the Year award for individuals who stood up to persecution.
 He furthered "compassionate conservatism" by creating Hope Awards for Effective Compassion, given to Christian organizations that helped people rise from poverty.
 World also became known for reporting flash points in Sudan, Iraq, and China.
 In 2007, Olasky gave up his tenured position at The University of Texas to try to keep alive a struggling Christian college in New York City.

 In 2014, The New York Times reported that "evangelical Protestant journalism is generally more public relations than reporting; World stands out as an exception.
 'We're a Christian publication but not a movement organ,' Olasky said."
 That became even more evident in October 2016, after Donald Trump had consolidated his support among evangelicals.
 Olasky received about 1,500 critical letters when he wrote a cover story called Trump "unfit for power" and proposed that he step aside because "we set the stage for even worse behavior when we ignore blatant offenses."

-In 2019, Olasky wrote a book laying out his controversial journalistic philosophy and emphasis on God's objective sovereignty and man's liberty.
+In 2019, Olasky wrote a book laying out his journalistic philosophy and emphasis on God's objective sovereignty and man's liberty.
 He explained biblical objectivity through the use of a whitewater rapids analogy that he says will help Christians avoid overusing the Bible (claiming "God saith" when He has not) or underusing it (ignoring God's wisdom when it does not conform to our biases).
 He emphasized the importance of careful reporting rather than opinionating and noted that reporters do not have to be Christians to be biblically objective.

-In 2021, after World's business side and board of directors changed the direction of World, Olasky and the other six magazine senior editors and reporters resigned.
+In 2021, after World's editorial leader hired Al Mohler to edit the new World Opinions platform, Olasky resigned, as did WORLD Magazine's seven other senior editors and reporters.
+The entire non-magazine editorial staff remained.
 In 2022, the Zenger House Foundation gave the first "Zenger Prizes" to eight journalists who emphasized "street-level" reporting rather than "suite level" opining.
 Prize winners included writers for secular as well as Bible-based publications.
 Olasky now writes a weekly column about homelessness.